 Lake Skadar’s pelican explosion is to the benefit of everyone who loves these quirky giant birds, but especially for local people.
 When numbers are greater, pelicans are more likely to be seen and admired all over the lake, not just at their colony which is strictly protected and thankfully hard to find unless you know where (and we’re not telling!).
 The nature tourism potential is huge as long as it’s carefully and sustainably managed.
 As they say here in Montenegro: Poštuj.
 Posmatraj.
 Podrži (Respect.
 Observe.
 Protect).

+When it comes to conservation, what has been won can quickly be lost.
 Threats to the pelicans still remain, almost all human in form.
 The odd fishing boat still passes too close to the nesting area (strictly forbidden); we’ve even sadly seen an occasional jet ski or speed boat chase the birds against all national park rules.
 But with continued support and community engagement, things are going the right way.

 Andrej told us that Lake Skadar has the capacity to host more than a thousand breeding pairs.
 Imagine what an attraction that would be, delighting nature tourists and photographers!
 In the meantime, to see Lake Skadar’s pelicans in any great number, you’ll have to get lucky and join one of our limited availability kayaking tours.
 They run in late May and June only, once the chicks are big enough and before the lake’s tranquil waters become too shallow to paddle in this wildly beautiful spot.